pointfreeco/swift-case-paths/README.md

 ## Basics of case paths

 While library tooling is the biggest use case for using this library, there are some ways that you can use case paths in first-party code too.
-The library bridges the gap between structs ane enums by introducing what we call "case paths": key paths for enum cases.
+The library bridges the gap between structs and enums by introducing what we call "case paths": key paths for enum cases.

 Case paths can be enabled for an enum using the `@CasePathable` macro: